JameroJames-TakahashiHoshino/CRUDPHPBOOK/README.md

+I did upload this in infinityfreeapp so you can access it here jamerobootstrap7.infinityfreeapp.com

 📚 CRUD PHP Book Management System

 This is a small college project—a simple CRUD (Create, Read, Update, Delete) application built using PHP, MySQL, and Bootstrap.